MyAmpyra provides

 amount you pay for your AMPYRA prescription to as little as

-In many cases, AMPYRA costs less than generic dalfampridine.
+In many cases, AMPYRA out of pocket costs may be less than generic dalfampridine.

 Have more questions?